-The Performance Protection Report provides trend analysis information on default monitoring objects that allows you to track overall system health.
-The report includes information for the last seven days.
+The Performance Protection Report provides trend analysis information on default monitoring objects for the last seven that allows you to track information about Cisco Intercompany Media Engine.
+The report includes the Cisco IME Client Call Activity chart that shows the total calls and fallback call ratio for the Cisco IME client.